St Bernard's Catholic Grammar School

-St Bernard's Catholic Grammar School (formerly St Bernard's Convent School) is an academically selective Roman Catholic state grammar school on Langley Road, Slough.
+St Bernard's Catholic Grammar School (formerly St Bernard's Convent School) is an academically selective Roman Catholic state grammar school on Langley Road, Slough, Berkshire, England.
 It was previously designated as a Humanities College.
-The student body is divided into five different houses - Annay, Clairvaux, Cîteaux, La Plaine and Rievaulx as of June 2024.
-The houses are named after various monastic houses, relating to the school's history.
+The student body is divided into five houses: Annay, Clairvaux, Cîteaux, La Plaine and Rievaulx as of June 2024.
+The houses are named after monastic houses, relating to the school's history.
 The school's motto is "Dieu Mon Abri", which means "God is my Shelter".
 The crest is a diamond, with three parallel, diagonal, swords on a blue background.
 The school has been given an "outstanding" by Ofsted and its 2017, 2018 and 2019 results place it academically within the top 0.5% of the country.

 History

 Aldin House

 The school is built around and includes Aldin House, which dates from about 1860.
 Nikolaus Pevsner believed the house was built by and for Charles Aldin.

 It was widely believed that the house was built for Angela Burdett-Coutts but that she never lived there as Queen Victoria did not approve of her marriage to the much younger William Lehman Ashmead Bartlett.
-The marriage did not take place until 1881, however, when the house had already entered use as a school so Pevsner's version seems more plausible.
+The marriage did not take place until 1881, however, when the house had already entered use as a school, so Pevsner's version seems more plausible.
 In 1869, John Hawtrey opened St Michael's School in Aldin House.
-The school remained there for 14 years, with pupils including the future Prime Minister, Stanley Baldwin.
+The school remained there for 14 years, with pupils including the future Prime Minister Stanley Baldwin.
 The original chapel was built in 1875, and dedicated as an Anglican chapel by Bishop Samuel Wilberforce of Oxford.
 After St. Michael's left, the site was used for a year by the Welsh Charity School of Ashford, Middlesex while their usual buildings were modified, and subsequently St George's School, Southwark used the building for the same purpose.
 The Jesuit Fathers bought the house and used it as a college for eight years.